guidoism/sectorforth/index.md

                        │     ; Before reading input from the keyboard, a CRLF is emitted so │     ; the user can enter input on a fresh, blank line on the screen.
                        │
-    017D 8B3E0210      ├────►mov di,[TOIN]           ; starting at the current position in TIB
+    017D 8B3E0210      ├────▶mov di,[TOIN]           ; starting at the current position in TIB
     0181 B9FFFF        │     mov cx,-1               ; search "indefinitely"
     0184 B020          │     mov al,32               ; for a character that's not a space
     0186 F3AE          │     repe scasb